valkyrie-fnd/valkyrie-site/docs/get-started/configuration.md

 ---

 ### Valkyrie Config
-Supply a config file when running valkyrie.
+Supply a yaml config file when running Valkyrie.
 It contains config for logging and tracing as well as provider specific configuration.
 It's possible to add environment variables within `${}`, which will be replaced before the yaml is processed.
 ```yaml
 logging:
   level: info # debug, info, warn, error, fatal, panic